-Soor Fuel marketing company has adopted a clear marketing strategy that aims at upgrading & renovating its services and operations, by adding the ALFA PAY (RFID) Service.
-ALFA PAY Service is the first of its kind in Kuwait, it saves time and effort and prevents Refueling fraud.
-Subsequently, the foregoing achievements were reflected in the Company's net profits during 2019, amounting to KD 3,457,045 (Three million four hundred fifty seven thousand fourty five Kuwaiti Dinars) from total sales amounting to KD 159,537,423 (One hundred fifty-nine million five hundred thirty-seven thousand four hundred twenty-three).
-Earnings per share stood at 8.62 Fils.
+Subsequently, the foregoing achievements were reflected in the Company's net profits during 2020, amounting to KD 2,608,175 (Two million six hundred & eight thousand one hundred seventy five Kuwaiti Dinars) from total sales amounting to KD 116,403,161 (One hundred sixteen million four hundred & three thousand one hundred sixty-one).
+With 6.45 Fils earnings per share.
 These figures underline a good financial position and positive results that reflect Soor Fuel Marketing Company's unrelenting efforts to maintain its excellent and sustainable performance.

-In conclusion, I am pleased to express my deepest thanks and appreciation to His Highness the Amir, Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah & His Highness the Crown Prince, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah.
+In conclusion, I am pleased to express my deepest thanks and appreciation to His Highness the Amir, Sheikh Nawaf Al-Ahmed Al-Jaber Al-Sabah & His Highness the Crown Prince, Sheikh Meshaal Al-Ahmad Al-Jaber Al-Sabah.
 I also wish to thank all our honorable shareholders and esteemed customers for their continuous support and valuable trust.
 I also thank all Government Authorities, particularly Kuwait Petroleum Corporation, Kuwait National Petroleum Company, Environment Public Authority, Fire General Department, Kuwait Municipality and State Properties Department for their ongoing cooperation and support of the Company's activities, that has contributed in promoting growth and development and the attainment of further goals and achievements for many years to come, with the blessings of Allah.
+Finally, I would to thank all the frontliners for all the exceptional efforts they do to fight the Covid-19 pandemic.